Convert Figma logo to code with AI

 Quick Overview

-Bark is a text-to-audio model developed by Suno.
-It can generate highly realistic multilingual speech, music, and sound effects.
-The model is capable of producing various non-speech sounds and can even imitate specific voices with proper prompting.
+Bark is a text-to-audio model developed by Suno AI.
+It can generate highly realistic multilingual speech, music, and other audio from text prompts.
+Bark is capable of producing various non-speech sounds like laughing, sighing, and crying, as well as generating background noises and simple music.

 Pros